 I've been a Governor since 2013, Vice Chair for 2014 and Chair from 2015.
 I find being part of the governing body team an extremely rewarding role.
 I am able to use my experience to benefit not only my own children's outcome at the school but also the school community as a whole.

-I am married to Mark and have two children at the school, currently in Year Three and Year Five.
-My husband and I moved locally around 13 years ago and we love being part of the community.
+I am married to Mark and have two children at the school, currently in Year Four and Year Six.
+My husband and I moved locally around 14 years ago and we love being part of the community.

 I currently work as school business manager for another Northamptonshire primary school.
-Becoming a co-opted Governor for Pattishall on the resources committee, will enable me to share my skills and enthusiasm to help progress the school.
 I love working in education and making differences to the wellbeing and outcomes for children.
-I am now excited to be part of the Governing body team at Pattishall.
+I am still excited to be part of the Governing body team at Pattishall.